chengjunyan1/personal-page/index.md

     <div class="project-card__media project-card__media--sociodojo" aria-hidden="true"></div>
     <div class="project-card__content">
       <h4 class="project-card__title">SocioDojo</h4>
-      <p class="project-card__description">Interactive multi-agent environment for socio-economic simulation and policy evaluation.</p>
+      <p class="project-card__description">LLM agentic system and environment for lifelong societal modeling and analysis with news feed and real-time data integration.</p>
       <span class="project-card__meta">ICLR'24 Spotlight</span>
     </div>
   </a>
 </div>

 My goal is to achieve autonomous systems that can *accurately*, *reliably*, and *efficiently* take over critical real-world domains in long-term large-scale deployments, with a holographic perception of the world dynamics.
-I focus on ***Hybrid and Neural-symbolic AI*** that enhances powerful NNs and LLMs with symbolic approaches, such as logic, statistics, programming, and optimization (*why we need symbols? it's like why we need laws!*).
+I focus on ***Hybrid and Neural-symbolic AI*** that enhances powerful NNs and LLMs with symbolic approaches, such as logic, statistics, programming, and optimization (*why we still need symbols? it's like why we need laws!*).

 <!--
 I am especially interested in *Social Science*, *Scientific Discovery*, and *Robotics*.